SyncfusionExamples/Create-fill-or-edit-fillable-PDF-forms-csharp/README.md

 ## Utilizing JavaScript in PDF forms

-The Syncfusion .NET PDF library provides support to add JavaScript action to the form fields using PdfJavaScriptAction class.
+The Syncfusion&reg; .NET PDF library provides support to add JavaScript action to the form fields using PdfJavaScriptAction class.
 Follow these steps to add JavaScript action to the form field in PDF document.

 The following code example illustrates how to add JavaScript action to PDF form field.